 The Netherlands visa comes in two types:

-- Non-immigrant visas (short-stay visa)
+- Non-immigrant visas (short-stay visas)

-- Immigrant visas (Long-stay visa)
+- Immigrant visas (Long-stay visas)

-Non-immigrant visas (short-stay visa)
+Non-immigrant visas (short-stay visas)

 1. Visitor visa

 If you are going to the Netherlands for Tourism purposes, you might need a Tourist visa.
 If you need a Netherlands Tourist Visa or not depends on your nationality.
 The EU/EAA and all Schengen states are free of Netherlands Tourist Visa.
 The nationals of these countries can travel to the Netherlands for up to 90 days visa-free.
 But many more countries need a tourist visa.
 Please remember that you can visit your friends and family with this visa as well.
-To get more info on tourist visas, you can see How to apply for Netherlands Tourist Visa blog.
+To get more info on tourist visas, you can see the How to apply for Netherlands Tourist Visa blog.